ALEHACKsp/SADcipher/README.md

 A POC file encryptor that uses xor keys to cipher files in a directory.<br>
 It can encrypt 100 files in under 3-4 seconds.

+The file cannot be decrypted using frequency analsysis.

 ## How do I decrypt the files?

 Here is a small poc code I wrote for the decryption process: